kouts/eslint-config-kouts/README.md

 # eslint-config-kouts

-> Custom ESLint and Prettier config with reasonable defaults
+> Custom ESLint and Prettier config with sensible defaults

 ## Usage